siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ucr-plugin/README.md

 Get Release for Environment: Find the release that is active for the current environment and save its name as an output property.

-Sync Snapshot: Create or update a snapshot in IBM UrbanCode Release.
+Sync Snapshot: Create or update a snapshot in IBM DevOps Release.

-Update Application: Update the inventory for an application in IBM UrbanCode Release.
+Update Application: Update the inventory for an application in IBM DevOps Release.